Gerg-L/spicetify-nix/docs/EXTENSIONS.md

 Integration with last.fm.
 Login to show your listening stats for a song, and get its last.fm link.

-### genre

-Display the genre of an artist or song while playing.

 ### hidePodcasts

 Remove everything from the spotify UI relating to podcasts.